-For Autumn 2018 we are encouraging clubs to arrange their planting around World Polio Day on 24th October.
+To coincide with the perfect time for planting, we are encouraging clubs to arrange their planting around World Polio Day on 24th October.

 This is a great opportunity to involve a wide range of volunteers from your local community including the Royal Horticultural Society's Britain in Bloom groups and other RHS community gardening groups as well as other local groups with whom you have an established relationship.